Anselmoo/spectrafit/README.md

 </p>

 # SpectraFit
+---

+> Data Analysis Tool for all kinds of Spectra

 `SpectraFit` is a Python tool for quick data fitting based on the regular expression of distribution and linear functions via the command line (CMD) or